denise-jyy/ID_S10243946_DeniseTan_Assg1/README.md

 [Company logo made with procreate](https://photos.google.com/photo/AF1QipO6g--x7Kg1yOMC6Qiw6nOtpY-4tD-EISvebk2Z)

 ## Features of this website

+-On the landing page, I used a lottie files animation

 -The homepage includes an about text and picture, small preview sections of the shop page and booking page.

 -Navigation menu bar with buttons leading to different pages of the website like "Home", "Book an Appointment", "Shop", "FAQS".

 -When reduced to a smaller screen size, there will be a hamburger menu storing the navbar buttons.

--E-commerce page includes, pictures of products, product description, price and also allows you to add the products to your cart.
+-E-commerce page includes, pictures of products, product description and prices.

--Booking page which takes in customer's information like name, contact number, email.
+-Booking page which takes in customer's information like name, contact number and date/time.
+When user clicks the "book" button, an alert message will appear to indicate booking confirmation

 -Reviews and tesimonials, includes pictures, ratings and comments.

 -Contact section, includes company number, email, address and an interactive map.
 In this section customers can also write any enquires they have for the company.
+When question is submitted, a alert message will appear.
 There is also a button which will lead customers to the FAQs page.

-Shop preview on homepage includes a multi-item slider carousel
+-Shop preview on homepage includes a multi-item slider carousel.
+When hovering over the items, I added an overlay button which says "Add to cart".

 -This website is also responsive, so it will work on both desktop and mobile.